 At this point, you might even want to create a basic blog content calendar!
-Click here to grab a template you can use.
-It’s a handy spreadsheet so you can keep track of all of your blog post ideas and decide when to publish them.
+Grab this template you can use—it's a handy spreadsheet so you can keep track of all of your blog post ideas and decide when to publish them:

 Step #8: Write your first three articles.

 I recommend writing a few articles before you’ve even launched your blog so you can see how long it takes you to write articles and whether your initial schedule/frequency of publishing is realistic.
 Plus, now you will have a few articles ready to go when you’re set to publish the blog section of your website.

 Step #9: Use the CoSchedule Headline Analyzer if titles aren’t your strong suit.